This Visual Studio Code vs Atom comparison explains the features and compares the two most used source code editors of the modern world:

 Due to CSS being involved in the design, we can create our own customized themes for both Visual Studio Code and Atom.
 The well-constructed UI is the one that does not divert you or make you imagine it even for a juncture.

 Having said all the above, when it comes to contrast, Atom Material UI has done excellent work by taking it one step ahead of Visual Studio Code on the Design front.

 There has always been a diverse opinion about the performance of Electron-based applications.
 These applications are slow, consume more memory, etc. Generally, people put it in a nutshell saying that the performance of Electron-based applications is not much high, but the fact is that not all Electron-based applications have sluggish performance.

 Visual Studio Code users often tend to its performance when correlated to Atom or other Electron-based applications.
 The reason for such a kind of performance difference is due to the approach used in the development of these two applications.

-Visual Studio Code has a firmly composed crux set of functionalities with plugins adding exterior level features.
-On the contrary, the Atom uses an extension-based approach to almost everything.
+Visual Studio Code has a firmly composed crux set of functionalities with plugins adding exterior-level features.
+On the contrary, Atom uses an extension-based approach to almost everything.
 Hence, undoubtedly it has advantages but shortcomings too.